KaushalElsewhere/AllHandsOn/Generics.playground/README.md

 ## Understanding Generics in Swift

-In this playground i am following:
+In this playground I am following:

 1. https://www.raywenderlich.com/115960/swift-tutorial-introduction-to-generics
+2.